erigontech/silkrpc/README.md

 * [GMP](http://gmplib.org) (`sudo apt-get install libgmp3-dev` or `brew install gmp`)
 * [Cpplint] (https://github.com/cpplint/cpplint) (`pip3 install cpplint`)

-Once the prerequisites are installed, bootstrap cmake by running
+Once the prerequisites are installed and assuming your [GCC](https://www.gnu.org/software/gcc/) compiler available as `gcc` and `g++` at the command line prompt is at least 10.2.0, bootstrap cmake by running
 ```
 mkdir build
 cd build